 EPIC-Oxford is one of two EPIC cohorts in the UK, the other is EPIC-Norfolk.
 (A “cohort” is a large group of people who have joined a study and whose health is being followed.)
 The EPIC-Oxford cohort was recruited between 1993 and 1999.
 The strategy for establishing the EPIC-Oxford cohort was to recruit participants with a wide range of diets by targeting vegetarians and vegans as well as participants from the general UK population.
 As such EPIC-Oxford is of great scientific value to the EPIC-Europe study as a whole, because the diets of vegetarians, and especially vegans, differ substantially from those of meat-eaters and this range in diets makes it easier to detect relationships between nutrition and health.

-EPIC-Oxford is managed by the Steering Committee, comprising Professor Tim Key, Professor Ruth Travis and Dr Tammy Tong.
+EPIC-Oxford is managed by the Steering Committee, comprising Professor Tim Key, Professor Ruth Travis, Dr Tammy Tong and Dr Keren Papier.
 To date, research in EPIC-Oxford has focused on the associations of diet, especially vegetarian diets, with the risks of cancer, ischaemic heart disease, other chronic diseases and mortality, as well as studies of the associations of diet with blood levels of nutrients, hormones, cholesterol and other biomarkers.
+Professor Travis leads on molecular epidemiology, Dr Tong leads on cardiovascular and musculoskeletal health, and Dr Papier leads on gastro-intestinal and metabolic health, cancer and dietary assessment.

 The EPIC-Oxford study has published many important research papers and becomes more valuable for understanding the long-term effects of diet on health as time goes on.
 The continued support of participants in this study is vital for its continuing success.